Juliet-Simpson/Custom-Cupboards/README.md

     * Icons throughout the site.

 - [COMPRESS PNG:](https://compresspng.com/)
-    * Used to compress background image to improve loading time.
+    * Used to compress images to improve loading time.

 - [Balsamiq:](https://balsamiq.com/)
     * Creation of the wireframe mock ups.